H-Freax/ThinkGrasp/README.md

 export CUDADIR=/usr/local/cuda-11.8
 ```

-if you want to use VLP
+If you want to use VLP
 ```
 cd VLP
 wget https://github.com/Cheems-Seminar/grounded-segment-any-parts/releases/download/v1.0/swinbase_part_0a0000.pth
 wget https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth
 ```
-need to download pth in som[downloaddata]
+Need to download pth in som[downloaddata]

 ### Assets
 We provide the processed object models in this [link](https://drive.google.com/drive/folders/10Kyzzhgcnn1WUlQAhUDk9EBmCzk4p-Ar?usp=sharing).
 Please download the folder and put it in the `assets` folder.